-Complete proposals are due to the Sponsored Programs Office prior to the Sponsor's deadline.
-Notification of your intent to submit a proposal at a minimum of two weeks prior to the sponsor's deadline is strongly encouraged.
+Complete proposals are due to the Sponsored Programs Office prior to the sponsor's deadline.
+A two-week notification of your intent to submit a proposal prior to the sponsor's deadline is strongly encouraged.
 Please review the Internal Deadline Chart by clicking on the link below, to determine a completed proposal's internal deadline.

 - Identifying funding sources